The Maven Meter: MGM Macau Casino & Hotel

 Tria Spa is open from 10 am to 4 am.

-Now that the Lions Bar has closed for good, MGM is down to only one proper bar.
+Now that the Lions Bar has closed for good, MGM is down to one proper bar.

-ABA Bar – Sophisticated lounge type venue, ABA’s menu consists of a lot of bourbon, whisky, gin, rum, tequila, and vodka, with most selections in the $65 to $280 range.
-Beer is a very affordable $55 to $65, while aperitifs are $65 and cocktails $95.
+ABA Bar – Sophisticated lounge type venue, ABA’s menu consists of a lot of bourbon, whisky, gin, rum, tequila, and vodka, with most selections in the $65 to $220 range.
+Beer is a very affordable $55 to $150, while aperitifs are $65 and cocktails $95 or $170.

-ABA Bar is located beside Aux Beaux Arts and keeps hours daily from 5 pm to 2 am.
-It’s not open on Mondays.
+ABA Bar is located beside Aux Beaux Arts and keeps hours daily from 6 pm to 12 am.

 With One Central Mall accessible via the MGM lobby and casino, you don’t even have to go outside to access over 200,000 square feet of overrated marked up designer clothes, cosmetics and bags.